Joanna Maxwell (Basuray), PhD, MSN, RN, FTNSS

 Expertise Areas:

-My research and scholarship interests focus on immigration health, child health, family, and community.
+My research and scholarship interests focus on child health, family, aging, and community.
 I apply social determinants of health factors to my scholarship, practice, and teaching.
-I am an author and professional presenter on culture and health.
+I am an author and professional presenter on transcultural nursing.

 Research methodology: Primarily Qualitative study (ethnography); secondarily mixed methods.